GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 }
 ```

-Now that all the files are updated, the images need to be build and the services can be started with:
+Now that all the files are updated, the images need to be built and the services can be started with:
 ```bash
 docker compose up --build -d
 ```